tans105/RentManagerServer/README.md

-# RENT MANAGER SERVER (JSON Web Token  / Spring Boot example)
+# Rent Manager Server (JSON Web Token  / Spring Boot example)

 This is an example project where a Spring REST API is secured using JSON Web Tokens.
 Since there are relatively few examples available for Java and there are some pitfalls (such as most sources pointing to a Java lib that's not straightforward to use) I decided to extract my proof of concept into a stand-alone example and publish it for all to see.